aiskunks/Computational_Finance_with_Python/FINA_6337/README.md

 Holding period returns are valuable for assessing the performance of an investment over a specified time frame, taking into account both capital appreciation and any additional income or cash flows.
 It provides a comprehensive view of the investment's performance.

+## Annualized Returns

+Annualized return is a method used to express an investment's return (usually a portfolio's return) on an annual basis, taking compounding into account.
+It provides a clearer picture of the return over time, especially for holding periods that are not one year.

+### Annualized Return Formula:

+For investments held over multiple years, the annualized return can be calculated using the formula:

+\[ \text{Annualized Return} = \left(1 + \text{HPR}\right)^{\frac{1}{n}} - 1 \]

+Where:
+- \( \text{HPR} \) is the total holding period return.
+- \( n \) is the number of years of the holding period.

+### Interpretation:

+- The annualized return provides an average yearly return rate, giving a better perspective of an investment's performance across time.
+- This figure is especially useful when comparing investments of different durations.

+### Example:

+Suppose you have a holding period return (HPR) of 50% over a 2-year period.
+The annualized return would be:

+\[ \text{Annualized Return} = \left(1 + 0.50\right)^{\frac{1}{2}} - 1 \approx 0.2245 \]

+This translates to approximately 22.45% annual return, which means the investment grows on average by this rate each year for the given period.

+### Note:

+When evaluating investments, it's crucial to consider both the holding period return and the annualized return.
+The latter is particularly helpful in comparing the performance of investments held for different lengths of time.
+By annualizing returns, investors can determine which investments are more effective in generating profit on an annual basis.

 ## Granger Causality